usama739/Whatsapp-clone/README.md

 ![Whatsapp UI](https://github.com/usama739/whatsapp-clone/assets/89732076/93d2babd-5464-45ec-9689-07a9a9f3f3cf)

-This is a WhatsApp-like chat application built using the MERN stack (MongoDB, Express.js, React, Node.js) with real-time messaging functionality powered by Pusher.
+This project is a WhatsApp clone built with the MERN stack.
+It includes a basic messaging feature where users can send and receive messages in real-time.
+The frontend is updated instantly upon receiving a new message using Pusher for real-time communication.